Improving RNN-T ASR Accuracy Using Context Audio: Training on Segmented Data

-In the following, we describe our proposed approach for training of the encoder on the full available acoustic context.
-The context may include transcribed segments, but may also be completely untranscribed, even if it contains speech.
+In the following, we describe our proposed approach for training of the encoder on the full available acoustic context, where the context may include labeled segments, but may also be completely unlabeled.
 The entire available feature sequence $\mathbf{x} = [x_1, x_2, ..., x_T]$ for an utterance is forwarded through the encoder to generate an encoding sequence $\mathbf{h} = [h_1, h_2, ..., h_T]$ as described in \eqref{eq:encoder}.
-For each transcribed segment $m$ with start index $t_{\mathrm{S},m}$ and end index $t_{\mathrm{E},m}$, we then extract the corresponding encoding sequence:
+For each labeled segment $m$ with start index $t_{\mathrm{S},m}$ and end index $t_{\mathrm{E},m}$, we then extract the corresponding encoding subsequence:

 With the segment target label sequence $\mathbf{y}^*_m$ we proceed to calculate the \gls{RNN-T} loss for the segment:

 where $\mathcal{L}_\text{RNN-T}$ comprises the prediction network, joint network, and loss computation from a given encoding and label sequence.
 Since $\mathbf{h}_m$ depends on the entire input sequence up to $t_{\mathrm{E},m}$, this loss corresponds to the negative log probability of the $m$-th label sequence given the entire input sequence until $t_{\mathrm{E},m}$, i.e., $-\log P(\mathbf{y}^*_m|\mathbf{x}_{1 \dots t_{\mathrm{E},m}})$.